 Alternative political or strategic priorities: The Dutch contributions in Afghanistan, guided by the need to support its American ally, have been the defense priorities for almost a decade.
 There is also hesitance among some political parties to get involved in missions in Africa, where the bulk of UN operations are deployed, because such conflicts are not well understood, are considered dangerous, and there are not obvious Dutch interests at stake.
-This may change after 2014 with the drawdown of ISAF.
-For example, some UN operations in Africa, including those in the DR Congo and the Sudans, have been mentioned by particularly left-wing parties as potential alternatives to the missions in Afghanistan.
+This may change after the further drawdown from Afghanistan.
+After recuperation in 2015 the Netherlands armed forces will have more troops available for international missions.
+For example, some UN operations in Africa, including those in the DR Congo and the Sudans, have been mentioned by particularly left-wing parties as potential alternatives to the missions in Afghanistan, while others have talked about Syria, Lebanon and Somalia.

-Alternative institutional preferences for crisis management: The current government was very clear in its coalition agreement that NATO is its preferred vehicle for crisis management.
-However, a new government that is not based on support of the right wing PVV party may be more willing to participate in UN missions.
+Alternative institutional preferences for crisis management: In contrast to the coalition agreement of the previous government Rutte I, the coalition agreement of the current government Rutte II does not state that NATO is its preferred vehicle for crisis management.
+This government is more willing to participate in UN missions.

-Financial costs: The economic crisis and recent budget cuts have made financial costs an extra barrier to contribute to UN missions.
-On the other hand, although the UN's compensation payments do not fully reimburse the costs of contributions, Dutch forces deployed on EU or NATO operations are not compensated at all.
+Financial costs: The economic crisis and recent budget cuts have made financial costs an extra barrier to contribute to peace operations, including those deployed by the UN.
+On the other hand, although the UN's compensation payments only cover a small portion of the costs of contributions, Dutch forces deployed on EU or NATO operations are not compensated at all.